 (iv) Supporting documents. - The Board strongly recommends that parties submit copies of supporting documents, not originals, unless instructed otherwise.
-The Board does not accept electronic media (e.g., CDs, DVDs, VHS tapes, audio cassette tapes, thumb drives, or other electronic medium) in place of original supporting documents.
-See Chapter 3.3(c) (Format).
 Parties should retain original documents in the event that an Immigration Judge or the Board requests them at a later date.
 The Board does not as a practice return original documents, nor can the Board ensure the return of any original documents submitted to it.

 All reproductions should be clear, legible, and made on standard-sized paper.
 See Chapter 3.3(c)(iv) (Paper size and quality).
-Photographs, illustrations, and tables may be reproduced by any method that results in a good copy of the original, but not by electronic media.
-See Chapter 3.3(c) (Format).
+Photographs, illustrations, and tables may be reproduced by any method that results in a good copy of the original.
 The Board prefers that all documents, unless voluminous, be one-sided.